descriptions-of-it-technologies/junit-5/README.md

   or build tools such a Maven and Gradle.
 * JUnit Jupiter - Programming model from writing tests and extensions to JUnit.
 * JUnit Vintage - Provides a test engine for running JUnit 3 and JUnit 4 tests.

+## JUnit Assertion Lambdas.
+* JUnit 5 incorporate support of lambdas in assertions.
+* Grouped Assertions - all assertions run in block, all failure reported.
+* Dependent Assertion - allow for blocks of grouped assertions.
+* Expected exceptions are tested with assertThrows lambda expression.
+* Timeouts are tested with assertTimeout lambda expression.